-The Agency has contracted with Accenture Federal Services (AFS) to provide Thrift Savings Plan (TSP) recordkeeping services and defined contribution managed services that will operate and manage the associated people, processes, and systems to deliver TSP retirement services.
+The Agency has contracted with AFS to provide TSP recordkeeping services and defined contribution managed services that will operate and manage the associated people, processes, and systems to deliver TSP retirement services.
 AFS's recordkeeping services contract (named "Converge") replaces the legacy contracts for operations support, contact center, print/mail, and IT recordkeeping services.
 The transition of the legacy services to Converge was successfully completed in June 2022.
-During the twelve-month period ended December 31, 2022 and 2021, the total cost of the Converge contract for recordkeeping systems and operations support was approximately \$245.2 million and \$85.4 million, respectively.
+During the twelve-month period ended December 31, 2023, and 2022, the total cost of the Converge contract for recordkeeping systems and operations support was approximately \$272.9 million and \$245.2 million, respectively.

-As a part of the legacy recordkeeping support services, the Agency has contracted with Science Applications International Corporation (SAIC) to provide a broad range of IT and IT-related recordkeeping support services, including program management and cross functional services, infrastructure and operations (data center, data network, service desk, voice network, end user services), application services, and recordkeeping.
-The cost of the SAIC contract was approximately \$113.0 million and \$281.0 million, as of December 31, 2022 and 2021, respectively.
+As a part of the legacy recordkeeping support services, the Agency has contracted with Science Applications International Corporation (SAIC) to provide a broad range of IT and IT-related recordkeeping support services, including program management and cross functional services, infrastructure, and operations (data center, data network, service desk, voice network, end user services), application services, and recordkeeping.
+The cost of the SAIC contract was approximately \$14.8 million and \$113.0 million, as of December 31, 2023, and 2022, respectively.

 As a part of the legacy recordkeeping support services, the Agency contracted with Serco to provide operations support and a contact center in Alabama and Virginia, as well as with RA Outdoors, LLC to provide a contact center in Maryland and Texas.
-The cost of the Serco contact center contract is approximately \$26.2 million and \$42.9 million as of December 31, 2022 and 2021, respectively.
-The cost of the RA Outdoors, LLC contact center contract is approximately \$13.6 million and \$29.4 million, as of December 31, 2022 and 2021, respectively.
+The cost of the Serco contact center contract was approximately \$26.2 million as of December 31, 2022.
+The cost of the RA Outdoors, LLC contact center contract was approximately \$13.6 million as of December 31, 2022.
 The Agency no longer contracts with Serco or RA Outdoors, LLC.